Youth in the Digital Age (Phase II)

 • Shifting Dynamics of Marginalization and Inequality

-Our team has worked extensively to better understand how digital media influences the social and educational lives of youth, permeating every aspect of wellbeing.
+Our team has worked extensively to better understand how digital technology influences the social and educational lives of youth, permeating every aspect of wellbeing.
 It ubiquitously operates through digital ecologies as:

 1. Worldviews that suggest its necessity and public good, and